bitsalv/ToolShell-Honeypot/README.md

-# ToolShell-Honeypot (SharePoint Zero-Day) - v2.0
+# ToolShell-Honeypot (SharePoint Zero-Day)

 A Docker-based honeypot focused on detecting and logging exploitation attempts against Microsoft SharePoint zero-day vulnerabilities.
-**Enhanced v2.0: Advanced Sensor+Analyzer architecture with comprehensive R7 Metasploit exploit analysis and sub-100ms response times.**

 **This honeypot is designed for early detection and threat intelligence, not for simulating a full SharePoint environment or post-exploitation activity.**